Simon-Brandt/ShellArgparser/README.md

                                  (default: true)
 [--use-styles-in-files]          use the colors and styles when STDOUT/STDERR
+                                 is not a terminal (default: false) [--version=VERSION]              the script's version number for the version message (default: "1.0.0") [--version-exit-code=INT]        the exit code for version messages (default:
+                                 0)
+[--version-options=CHAR]         the short (single-character) option names to
-                                 is not a terminal (default: false) [--warning-style=STYLE]          the color and style specification for warning messages (default: "red,bold") [--write-args]                   write the arguments from
+                                 invoke the version message (default: "V") [--version-style=STYLE]          the color and style specification for version messages (default: "bold") [--warning-style=STYLE]          the color and style specification for warning messages (default: "red,bold") [--write-args]                   write the arguments from